Skip to content

 6. Contacts

-1. Policy Owner (primary contact person for questions and advice): the Director of Benefits for the University and the Manager of Benefits for the University of Utah Hospitals and Clinics are responsible for the application of this Policy to all Employees.
+1. Questions about this guideline should be directed to the Director of Benefits for the University and the Manager of Benefits for the University of Utah Hospitals and Clinics are responsible for the application of this Policy to all Employees.

 7. History